DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 scheme.

-DINA-compliant APIs **MUST** include a version indicator that is appended directly to the endpoint base URI, e.g.
+DINA-compliant APIs **MUST** include a version indicator that is appended directly to the endpoint base URI,see  the [[Versioning]] section of this document.
-*<http://api.dinamodule.net/v1>* (see also the section on versioning schemes).

 Multiple URL schemes **COULD** be supported by using rewrite/redirect/proxy directives.
 Example scenarios: 1) Each module is